mahmoudhtayem87/generic_components/README.md

 # Generic Components Library

-This project has been created to push angular web component to be used in liferay
+This project has been created to push angular web component to be used in liferay, And to demonstrate how to bundle a group of web components in one library and use it in Liferay

 ## Steps To Deploy
 - Clone the repo